Back to School GuideSpring Quarter 2023

 Spring classes will be in-person, hybrid, and online

 As we continue to improve and enhance our services, there are multiple options for instruction and student support: in-person, hybrid, and online.
 With all three options, we remain focused on meeting you where you are right now.
-Search the winter class schedule.
+Search the spring class schedule.

 ctcLink – Your new self-service portal and mobile app

-If you haven’t activated your ctcLink account yet, you’ll need to do so before registering for winter classes. ctcLink provides students with a centralized system to update/view personal information, manage class registration and financial aid, view academic records, and much more.
+If you haven’t activated your ctcLink account yet, you’ll need to do so before registering for spring classes. ctcLink provides students with a centralized system to update/view personal information, manage class registration and financial aid, view academic records, and much more.

 Attend Cardinal Kick-Off